Heads up: Concussion, Safety & Sports

 Stanley Place, South Bank

-Join us for Brain Injury Awareness Week: Spotlight on Concussion.
+Join us for Brain Injury Awareness Week as we spotlight concussion.
 Hosted by the Queensland Brain Injury Collaborative (QBIC).

 Be part of the conversation that’s changing the future of contact sport.